Riya2919/S.A.A.R.T.H.I/README.md

   Laymen can predict the duration for their case getting solved by the use of this machine learning model.
 It has ben been built over the pre-existing data about the tenure taken by a particular type of case getting resolved. </br>
 -------------------------------------------
-  Laymen can predict the duration for their case getting solved by the use of this machine learning model.
-It has ben been built over the pre-existing data about the tenure taken by a particular type of case getting resolved. </br>
 ![image](https://github.com/Riya2919/S.A.A.R.T.H.I/assets/96763019/3eb08117-a6c5-4b10-88ba-68774722e89b)

 -------------------------------------------